liamelgie/autotrader-scraper/README.md

 # AutoTrader Scraper
 Scraper for the online vehicle marketplace, [AutoTrader (UK)](https://www.autotrader.co.uk/).
 Built with Node and makes _**heavy**_ use of [Nightmare.js](https://github.com/segmentio/nightmare) for browser automation.

+**❌ Due to recent and ongoing AutoTrader.co.uk changes, this project is now broken and retired.
+Forking and updating of this codebase is encouraged.**

 ⚠️ While run headlessly, Nightmare.js uses Electron to automate a browser window.
 This requires all of Electron's dependencies to be met which includes various UI focused packages.
 This may be an issue on various server distros.
 ## Features
 - Perform flexible searches using all site-available criteria
 - Retrieve all significant data from adverts
--  ~~Login to an AutoTrader UK account to access saved adverts~~
+-  Login to an AutoTrader UK account to access saved adverts
 - Retrieve Dealer data and their stock
 - Supports cars, vans and bikes

-**❌ Due to recent and ongoing AutoTrader.co.uk changes, account features are currently disabled as of the 3rd of March 2019.
-These features will be reimplemented when new changes stop being made to the site's account system.**
 ## Installation
 Install [AutoTrader Scraper](https://www.npmjs.com/package/autotrader-scraper) via npm by doing the following:
 ````